 Coming from a long line of scientists and engineers – Leon Mege has honed his ancestral expertise into a frivolous field of useless adornments and shiny pebbles instead.
 Leon was born into a poor Jewish family in Saint-Petersburg, Russia, on July 4th, 1963.
 His father was an engineer-turned-dissident who used political jokes to undermine the communist regime.
 Leon’s mother was a scientist working at a nuclear weapons lab.

-To protect Leon from the wrath of anti-semitism, his parents hid their ancestry, so he grew up hating Jews just like the rest of his schoolmates.
-It came as a shock to him when at the tender age of 10, he found out that he is Jewish.
-The stunning discovery changed him forever, and from that point on, his childhood became different from that of most children his age.
-When his playmates would scamper off to beat up the Jews or kids with glasses, Leon would happily set off with his mother to explore museums and art galleries.
+Leon’s parents hid their Jewish ancestry to protect him from the wrath of anti-semitism, so he grew up hating Jews just like the rest of his schoolmates.
+So, it came as a shock when at the tender age of 10, he found out that he was Jewish.
+The stunning discovery changed him forever; from then on, his childhood changed from that of most children his age.
+When his playmates would scamper off to beat up the Jews and nerds, Leon would happily set off with his mother to explore museums and art galleries.